Beginning in tax year 2015, full-year nonresident cannont claim the Working Family Credit.

-The Minnesota Working Family Credit helps you keep more of what you earn if you work and receive income below a certain level.
+The Minnesota Working Family Credit is a refundable credit for working individuals whose income is below a certain level.
+(See Minnesota Statutes, section 290.0671).
 It is similar to the federal Earned Income Tax Credit (EITC).
 Both credits are refundable, which means you can receive a refund even if you don’t owe tax.

-To qualify for the Minnesota credit, you must be eligible for the federal credit and complete the EITC worksheet that comes with your federal tax return.
-You can check if you’re eligible for the federal credit using the EITC Assistant on the IRS website.
+To be eligible for the state credit, you must be eligible for the federal credit.
+You can check if you are eligible for the federal credit using the EITC Assistant on the IRS website

-For both the state and federal credit, the amount you receive depends on your income, filing status and whether you have any “qualifying children” living with you.
+For both the state and federal credit, the amount you receive depends on your income, filing status, and number of “qualifying children.”
 Minnesota uses the same definition as the IRS for “qualifying child.”
-For more information, see “A Qualifying Child” on the IRS website.
+For more information, see “A Qualifying Child” on the IRS website

-American Indians must adjust their credit based on the amount of income that’s taxable to Minnesota.
-For details, see the worksheet in the Schedule M1WFC instructions.
+American Indians must adjust their credit based on the amount of income taxable to Minnesota.
+For details, see the worksheet in the Schedule M1WFC instructions

 EIC/WFC information in other languages